Noon Centre

 Students increase their service and leadership skills, mentor other UEL students and attend special seminars and global service projects.
 Study Abroad UEL has a long history of working collaboratively with partners all over the world, creating value-added opportunities for students.

-By working with our partner institutions, we offer our students the opportunity to attend summer schools, study abroad and exchange opportunities.
+By working with our partner institutions, we offer our students the opportunity to attend summer schools, study abroad, and participate in exchange programmes.

-Many students need assistance to afford the expenses associated with such programmes so the University has created some limited bursaries for which students can apply to assist them with such experiences.
+Many students need assistance to afford the expenses associated with such programmes, so the University has created some limited bursaries for which students can apply to support them in these experiences.

 Research